 When creating a chatbot, you design the logic of a chatbot.
 To then bring it to life so your users can interact with it, you must deploy it on one of the media, which include Web pages, Facebook Messenger and Twilio phone numbers.
 A key advantage of SmartBot360 is that you can deploy the same bot to multiple media to meet the users on their favorite medium.

 The easiest way to deploy a bot is to follow the prompts right after creating a bot and clicking “Save & Publish”.

-Here are the steps to deploy a chatbot that you have created using Bot Builder.
-First, go the Deploy Chatbots page.
+You can also manage your deployments at a later stage.
+Here are the steps to deploy a chatbot that you have already created.
+First, go the BUILD CHATBOTS page.

 deploy to facEbook Messenger